Skip to main content

 Permanent closure or shutdown of a part or the full site of a business organization.

-Supplier Issue
+Supplier Disruption

 A problem, issue or setback with a supplier of a company or production site.